stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 are initialised in this way since arguments such as dof-maps contain essential information derived from the model configuration.

+.. note:: Currently this means that fields containing geometric information
+	  such as coordinates or panel IDs are overwritten with pseudo-random data and consequently the test harness will not work for kernels with those arguments.
+Issue #1708 will address this.

 Inner Products
 --------------